maziac/DeZog/documentation/Usage.md

 ### Usage

-Before you start z80-debug in vscode make sure that you have started ZEsarUX.
+Before you start DeZog in vscode make sure that you have started ZEsarUX.
 In ZEsarUX enable the socket zrcp protocol either by command-line ("--enable-remoteprotocol") or from the ZEsarUX UI ("Settings"->"Debug"->"Remote protocol" to "Enabled").